How AbbVie is working to push boundaries in mental health research

 “We can't measure mood in a mouse the same way you might measure a tumor,” said Julie Adams, M.D., executive medical director and global development lead of psychiatry, AbbVie.
 “Further, lab-grown neurons may teach us how a particular molecule influences an isolated neuron.
 But in a brain that neuron is influenced by hundreds of molecules and thousands of other neurons.
 It is a bit like trying to learn about the galaxy by studying the fragments of an asteroid.”

-Finding the right treatment option can also prove challenging.
+Additionally, finding the right treatment option can also prove challenging.
 For example, many people diagnosed with depression still have unresolved symptoms after beginning treatment.
 Moreover, some medications can take weeks to take effect.
 Others come with myriad side effects, often leading to treatment discontinuation.

 These challenges have made exiting psychiatry the more accessible option for many companies.
 But those living with mental health conditions worldwide depend on the medical and scientific community to continue researching and developing new treatment options.